View the April 9th, 2024 Public Meeting Presentation

 • March 5, 2024: Lee County Solid Waste provided update at regularly scheduled and publicly noticed Lee Board of County Commissioners’ meeting.

-• March 21, 2024: Lee County to hold open house-style public information session:
+• March 21, 2024: Lee County held a open house-style public information session:

 • Thursday, March 21, 2024